techninja/cncserver/API.md

 }
 ```
 ##### Usage Notes
+ * **"required movements"** for each tool change depend on server configuration
+for each tool.
+For example, WaterColorBot tool changes all follow exactly this
+pattern: "pen up, move to position, pen down, wiggle, pen up".
+The ability to
+change this is planned in issue [#39](https://github.com/techninja/cncserver/issues/39)
  * Consecutive requests to the same tool will ***not*** act any differently than
-a request to change to a new tool.
+a request to change to a new tool, and will therefore repeat all required
+movements.